Hainish Cycle: Story chronology

-LeGuin's view
+Le Guin's view

 Le Guin often discounted the characterization of a "Hainish Cycle", writing on her website that "The thing is, they aren't a cycle or a saga.
 They do not form a coherent history.
 There are some clear connections among them, yes, but also some extremely murky ones."

 Le Guin offers the following thoughts on the order in which readers should approach the series:

 Rocannon's World, Planet of Exile, City of Illusions: where they fit in the "Hainish cycle" is anybody’s guess, but I’d read them first because they were written first.
 In them there is a "League of Worlds," but the Ekumen does not yet exist. / Then you could read The Word for World is Forest, The Left Hand of Darkness, [and] The Dispossessed, in any order.
 In Dispossessed, the ansible gets invented; but they’re using it in Left Hand, which was written fifteen years earlier.
 Please do not try to explain this to me.
 I will not understand. / Then in the collection of stories A Fisherman of the Inland Sea, the three last stories are Ekumenical, and we even finally find out a little about Hain, where it all began.
 The story suite Four Ways to Forgiveness is part of that universe, and so is the novel The Telling.
 But I have to warn you that the planet Werel in Four Ways is not the planet Werel in Planet of Exile.
 In between novels, I forget planets.
 Sorry. / The Eye of the Heron may or may not be set in the Hainish universe; it really doesn’t matter.
 As for The Lathe of Heaven and Always Coming Home, my Terran science fiction novels, they definitely don’t exist in the same universe as the Hainish or Ekumenical books.